 HVAC Unit Replacement Cost: DIY vs. Hiring a Professional

 Replacing an HVAC unit isn’t a DIY job, and installing the unit incorrectly can cost up to $1,000 in repairs.
 Not only are HVAC units highly specialized, but they’re also large, heavy, and unwieldy!
-Some benefits of a professional HVAC installation include professional maintenance options after installation, peace of mind in knowing the unit was installed by an expert, and not having to do all the hard work yourself.
+Some benefits of a professional HVAC installation include professional maintenance options after installation, peace of mind in knowing the unit was installed by an expert, and the homeowner not having to do all the hard work themselves.

 A few things that homeowners can do to maintain a new HVAC unit after it’s professionally installed include regularly replacing air filters; sealing any air leaks in the ductwork; clearing any debris surrounding the HVAC unit; maintaining a 2-foot clearance around the unit; replacing or adjusting the thermostat; and cleaning the evaporator coil, evaporator trap, and drain pipe with a garden hose.
 Some localities may also require a permit for an HVAC unit installation.
-A professional installer will be able to navigate the paperwork if it’s needed in your area.
+A professional installer will be able to navigate the paperwork if it’s needed in the homeowner’s area.

 How to Save Money on HVAC Unit Replacement Cost

 HVAC unit replacement costs can be high, and the additional costs associated with the project can quickly add up.
-One way to save on HVAC unit replacement costs is to buy the cheapest option, but there are other ways to save without compromising quality.
+One way to save on HVAC unit replacement costs is to buy the cheapest option, but there are other ways to save without compromising on quality.

 - Get multiple estimates.
 Get at least three quotes from reputable HVAC professionals in your area, and choose the one that’s right for you.